skupperproject/refdog/input/resources/grant.md

 - <h3 id="redemptions">redemptions <span class="property-info">integer</span></h3>

-  The number of times an access token for this grant has been redeemed.
+  The number of times a token for this grant has been redeemed.

 - <h3 id="expiration">expiration <span class="property-info">string (date-time)</span></h3>

-  The point in time when the access grant expires.
+  The point in time when the grant expires.

 - <h3 id="redemptionsecret">redemptionSecret <span class="property-info">string</span></h3>

-  The secret used to authenticate access tokens submitted for redemption.
+  The secret used to authenticate tokens submitted for redemption.

 - <h3 id="redemptionurl">redemptionURL <span class="property-info">string</span></h3>